duyyugi/p2-udacity/README.md

 ![image](https://user-images.githubusercontent.com/35824913/209524110-d0a5882a-fd6b-474a-916f-ca0acf1d9931.png)

-* Delete two yml files on the repo: azure-pipelines.yml and .github/workflows/python-app.yml so that you create your own yml files.

 ### Create and configure ssh key to github account

 * Go to Azure portal and create a new shell or bash command